Skip to main content

 • Activity filters — fans who presaved, bought merch, RSVPed, etc.

-This is important: only fans with sms_opt_in = true will receive the message.
-Even if you select “All Fans,” Fanaura automatically filters out anyone who hasn’t opted in to SMS.
+SMS Opt-In Enforcement: Only fans who have opted in to SMS will receive the message.
+Even if you select “All Fans,” Fanaura automatically filters out anyone who hasn’t opted in.
 The estimated recipient count reflects this — it only counts opted-in fans who match your filters.

-Hey !
+Hey {fan_first_name}!
 New single “Midnight Drive” drops this Friday.
 Presave now and you might get a surprise: fan.fanaura.com/yourname/midnight-drive

 NASHVILLE — just added a second show on March 15.
 Tickets are live: [link]